Compulsory education, special leave, or exemption

 What is it?

-Rivierenland region
+Rivierenland Region

-- high school diploma;
+- HAVO diploma;

-- high school diploma;
+- VWO diploma;

-- Level 2 vocational education diploma.
+- Level 2 vocational diploma.

-Preventing school dropouts
+Preventing school dropout

 How does it work?

-Exemption from enrollment at a school
+Exemption from school registration

 - Your child is attending school abroad.